ONLYOFFICE/docspace-api-sdk-javascript/docs/FilesFoldersApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.FilesFoldersApi();
+let apiInstance = new DocspaceApiJavascript.FilesFoldersApi();
-let folderId = 9846; // Number | The folder ID for the folder creation. let opts = {
+let opts = {
-  'createFolder': new DocspaceApiTypescript.CreateFolder() // CreateFolder | The parameters for creating a folder.
+  'file': "/path/to/file", // File | The file to be inserted.
+  'title': "title_example", // String | The file title to be inserted.
+  'createNewIfExist': true, // Boolean | Specifies whether to create a new file if it already exists or not.
+  'keepConvertStatus': true, // Boolean | Specifies whether to keep the file converting status or not.
+  'streamCanRead': true, // Boolean |
+  'streamCanWrite': true, // Boolean |
+  'streamCanSeek': true, // Boolean |
+  'streamCanTimeout': true, // Boolean |
+  'streamLength': 789, // Number |
+  'streamPosition': 789, // Number |
+  'streamReadTimeout': 56, // Number |
+  'streamWriteTimeout': 56 // Number |
 };
-apiInstance.renameFolder(folderId, opts, (error, data, response) => {
+apiInstance.insertFileToMyFromBody(opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {